opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 ### Layer Packaging

+To synchronize your QField projects with the Desktop via QFS, each layer needs to be converted into a format that QFieldSync can understand.
+These conversions are achieved via "Layer Actions".
+Under the project configuration dialog you can set the required "Action" for each layer.
+An action defines whether QFS should "track" the changes made to your layer, directly access it (in the case of a WMS or Postgres layer) or whether it should treat it as a read-only layer.

 !![Configure the project layers](../../assets/images/qfield-sync_config.png)

-In the project configuration dialog, an "Action" you can define the behaviour of each individual layer.
 Depending on the layer type, different types of actions are available:

-- ***Copy***: The layer will be copied to the package folder.
+- ***Copy*** (only available for file-based layers (eg. Gpkg, Shp, Tiff)): The layer will be copied to the packaged project folder but **not be tracked**.
-This is only available for file-based layers.
+A new copy in the packaged project folder will be made.

-- ***No action***: The layer source will be left untouched.
+- ***Keep existing (copy if missing)**: The layer source will be left untouched.
-This is only available for non-file-based layers like WMS, WFS or PostGIS layers
+In the case of a long-term project, where synchronization is frequently happening, it is advisable to use this option to not re-package the file every time.

-- ***Offline editing***: A working copy of the layer is copied into the package folder.
+- ***Offline editing***: The layer is copied into the packaged project folder.
-Every change which is done in the packaged project during work is recorded in a changelog.
+This layer is traced and the changes made are recorded in a changelog, which QFS will use later for the synchronization.
 When synchronizing the changes back, this log will be replaced and all changes also be applied to the original source layer.
+This allows you to keep track of the changes and also to work with multiple users.
-There is no conflict handling in place.
+**Note:** There is no conflict handling in place.

+- **Directly access data source: (non-file-based only)** The data will directly be accessed.
+This option is only available for online data such as WMS/WFS or Postgres layers.
+In the case of the latter, if you want to work online, you need to copy the the postgres credentials (database information) to QField as well.
+See more information in the [PostgreSQL](../../how-to/pg-service.md#configuration-on-mobile-device)

-- ***Remove***: The layer will be removed from the working copy.
+- ***Remove***: The layer will not be copied to your packaged project.

 ### Area of Interest and Basemap

+A basemap is a raster layer which is added as the bottom most layer to the packaged project file.
-When working offline, you have to add a raster layer or set a map theme to have a basemap when working in QField.
+When working offline with QField, you have to add a raster layer or set a map theme.

 !!! note
-    The settings of this sections are not applicable when using QFieldCloud.
+    The settings of this section are not applicable when using QFieldCloud.
     Offline layers need to be prepared before the fieldwork.

 **Area of interest**